rttri/PoWER/README.md

-# Power - Planning of Workplace Equitable Recharge
+# POWER - Planning Of Workplace Equitable Recharge

 ## What's this?

-This repository contains the code and data for the paper titled
+This repository contains the code and data for the paper

-## Leveraging Commuting Patterns and Workplace Charging to Advance Equitable EV Charger Access
+**Title: Leveraging Commuting Patterns and Workplace Charging to Advance Equitable EV Charger Access**

-#### Ruiting Wang, Ha-Kyung Kwon, Katherine H. Jordan, Scott J. Moura, Madhur Boloor, Michael L. Machala
+***Authors: Ruiting Wang, Ha-Kyung Kwon, Katherine H. Jordan, Scott J. Moura, Madhur Boloor, Michael L. Machala***

 The study introduces a framework to improve accessibility and quantify social equity priorities in electric vehicle charging infrastructure through strategic workplace charger placement.